-Under Jersey law a commercial lease with a term of nine years or less may be dealt with without of the formality of attending the Royal Court.
+Under Jersey law, a commercial lease with a term of nine years or less may be dealt with without the formality of attending the Royal Court.
 These can be completed on any day by the parties executing the lease document itself.

 Leases for a term in excess of nine years must be passed before the Royal Court of Jersey on a Friday afternoon.

 Security of tenure